Juanita Dimas, Ph.D.

 Bio

 I earned my Ph.D. in Clinical Psychology from the University of California – Berkeley in 1995, and completed a 2-year clinical internship and postdoc at the University of California – San Francisco/SFGH.
-I have been licensed as a psychologist in the State of California since 1999.
+I have been licensed as a psychologist in the State of California since 1999, and practicing online since 2016.
 I am a native English speaker and fully fluent in Spanish.

-Before relocating to Costa Rica, I transitioned out of my private practice of many years in order to serve as the Behavioral Health Director at a public health clinic, where I developed and managed a growing department of integrated behavioral health within primary medical care.
+• Behavioral Health Director at a public health clinic, where I developed and managed a growing department of integrated behavioral health within primary medical care

-I now dedicate my professional efforts to clinical evaluation and psychotherapy, as well as program and community development.
+I now dedicate my professional efforts to psychotherapy.
 I match therapy orientation to client needs, drawing upon several different theoretical orientations and techniques.
 I work collaboratively with physicians, other health care providers, social services, schools, and other community resources as needed to address the impact of psychosocial issues in the various areas of the patient’s life.

 My professional presentations and publications have focused on culture and health/mental health, health disparities, minority status stress, and multiracial issues.